kleung157/Google_Fiber_Case_Study_Business_Intelligence/README.md

 ## 1. Capture
 **Overview:**

 Google Fiber provides fiber optic internet to people and businesses.
 The customer service division monitors and improves customer satisfaction.
-The goal is to understand how often customers phone customer support again after their first inquiry and exploring trends in repeat callers.
-The insights could then be used to reduce call volumes.
+The goal is to understand how often customers phone customer support again after their first inquiry and identify trends in repeat callers.

 **Business Task:**